In the Heat of the Night (TV series): Second season, 1988-1989

-Gone was Christian LeBlanc, who portrayed Officer Junior Abernathy and added were two new regular characters—Joanne St. John (Lois Nettleton), the chief's sometime girlfriend and owner of the local diner, The Magnolia Cafe; and a cocky, young rookie officer, Willson Sweet (Geoffrey Thorne), fresh out of the police academy and the second black officer hired to serve on Sparta's police force.
+Gone was Christian LeBlanc, who portrayed Officer Junior Abernathy in the first season and in his place, Hugh O'Connor's smaller role as Officer Lonnie Jamison was expanded.
+Added were two new regular characters—Joanne St. John (Lois Nettleton), the chief's sometime girlfriend and owner of the local diner, The Magnolia Cafe; and a cocky, young rookie officer, Willson Sweet (an eighteen-year-old Geoffrey Thorne), fresh out of the police academy and the second black officer hired to serve on Sparta's police force.

 The season also introduced the first of several new recurring characters, including general practitioner / county coroner Dr. Frank Robb (Dan Biggers).
 "The Creek" saw the introduction of the second prominent Georgia performer to claim a regular role on the series, Officer Randy Goode (1988-1993) played by Randall Franks, who was cast following the show's move to Covington.
-"Gunshot", where Virgil experiences guilt and mental trauma after he shoots and kills a female robbery suspect, introduces a character with a criminal past who later becomes invaluable as an informant to Gillespie and the Sparta P.D., Jimmy Dawes (Afemo Omilami).
+"Gunshot", where Virgil experiences guilt and mental distress after he shoots and kills a seemingly unarmed female robbery suspect, introduces a character with a criminal past who later becomes invaluable as an informant to Gillespie and the Sparta P. D., Jimmy Dawes (Afemo Omilami).

-Other plots in this season included a minister promoting the racial integration of his church congregation suddenly ends up dead; Bubba accused of rape;
+Other plots in this season included a minister promoting the racial integration of his church congregation suddenly ends up dead; Bubba accused of rape; Virgil has in-law blues when Althea's parents come to visit.

-Gillespie's girlfriend Joanne having a mysterious connection to an escaped felon; and Gillespie witnessing the execution of a now remorseful man whom he arrested years ago (Paul Benjamin), a compelling episode that O'Connor wrote himself under the pseudonym Matt Harris ("A Trip Upstate").
+Gillespie's girlfriend Joanne has a mysterious connection to an escaped felon; and Gillespie witnessing the execution of a now remorseful man (Paul Benjamin) whom he arrested years ago for his role in a bank robbery where two people were killed, a compelling episode that O'Connor wrote himself under the pseudonym Matt Harris ("A Trip Upstate").